shinzlet/oildrop/README.md

 To start, a little exposition.
 The `.xpi` file you downloaded in the releases section is a compressed archive of Oildrop's source code which was signed by Mozilla.
 In order to audit the code within, we'll first have to decompress that archive.
+You can do this either by renaming it from `oildrop-xxx.xpi` to `oildrop-xxx.zip` (where `xxx` is a version number), or by running `unzip oildrop-xxx.xpi -d oildrop` at the command line.

-Once you've done this (either at the command line, or by using an archive manager), you'll see a carbon copy of this repository.
+Once you've done this, you'll see a carbon copy of this repository.
 The one difference is the addition of a `META-INF` folder, which is what Mozilla added.

 Now that you've opened up Oildrop, you can feel free to inspect any files you'd like.
 The only executable code that Oildrop includes is in the `js` folder.
 Here's a rundown